 In the News

-An Australian Jewish News article about Project Dignity Crisis Relief program during the COVID lockdown, 4 Sept 2020
+Australian Jewish News article about the Project Dignity Crisis Relief Program during the COVID lockdown – 4 Sept 2020

-Project Dignity members hit the ground running and created a crisis relief program that provided food, meals and caring to relieve the terrible isolation and hardship that was experienced by refugee students and families who had escaped terrible suffering.
+Project Dignity members created a crisis relief program that provided food, meals and caring to relieve the terrible isolation and hardship that was experienced by refugee students and families who had escaped terrible suffering.

-This activity improves their capability to communicate for activities that we take for granted, including shopping, workplace interactions, being a student, and making friends.
+English conversation practice strongly impacts an asylum seeker’s ability to integrate into Australian life.
+It improves their capability to communicate for things that we take for granted, including shopping, workplace interactions, being a student, and making friends.

-People are paired with a volunteer for weekly conversations over Zoom where volunteers and their new-found friends enjoy hearing about each other’s lives and experiences.
+Project Dignity pairs people with a volunteer for weekly conversations over Zoom where they hear about each other’s lives and experiences.

-Would you like to volunteer for weekly conversations?
-Then email [email protected]
+If you’d like to volunteer for weekly conversations, please email us.

 Programs Project Dignity Supports